rnd-ash/MacchinaM2-J2534-Rust/README.md

 ### Windows
 1. Create the directory `C:\Program Files (x86)\macchina\passthru\`
-2. Go to driver directory, and open a command prompt
+2. Open the driver folder
+3. In macchina.reg file, replace the COM-PORT attribute value with whatever COM Port the M2 Unit shows up as
-3. run build.bat
+4. run build.bat

 ### Linux and OSX
 1. Create the directory `/usr/share/passthru/`
+2. Open the driver folder
+3. In macchina.json file, replace the COM-PORT attribute value with whatever COM Port the M2 Unit shows up as
-2. Run build.sh
+4. Run build.sh

 ## M2 Firmware
 **Arduino IDE Must be installed**